AndyWendt/uta-farepay-card-usage/README.md

 # UTA Farepay Card Usage

+You'll be asked to select the card and the date range that you'd like to see the totals for.
+Keep in mind that UTA limits the transaction history even when you select the `All` option in the date range selector.

 ![output](./docs/uta-usage.png)

 ## Installation

-Need to make sure that the necessary requisites are installed:
+Make sure that the necessary system-level items are installed:

 * https://github.com/vifreefly/kimuraframework#installation